Skip to content

 • 1

-The break-even year (when cumulative principal paid = cumulative interest paid) is the optimal time to consider prepaying - after this, prepayments save less.
+The break-even year (when cumulative principal paid equals cumulative interest paid) is the most strategic time to make a large prepayment - it marks the point where your money starts working harder for you.

 • 2

 Prepaying in years 1-5 saves 3-5x more interest than the same prepayment in years 15-18.
-Time your windfall (bonus, gift) accordingly.
+Time your windfall (annual bonus, maturity proceeds, gift) accordingly.

 • 3

-If you can only afford to prepay once, do it in year 2-3 when the outstanding balance is still near the original loan amount.
+If you can only afford to prepay once, do it in year 2-3 when the outstanding balance is still close to the original loan amount and the interest savings are largest.

 • 4